vitonsky/blog/posts/2023/august/bem-is-not-about-css/2023-08-16-bem-is-not-about-css.md

 lang:
 ---

-Sometimes i see people who are sure that BEM is just a way to make class names in CSS are unique, and since a modern tools allow us to make names unique automatically we should not to use BEM.
-This is a big mistake, BEM is about atomic code design and give you standards and guides how to simplify code maintaining.
+Some developers are sure that BEM is just a way to make class names in CSS are unique and, since a modern tools allow to make names unique automatically they have no reasons to use BEM.
+This is a mistake with a bad consequences, BEM is are methodology about atomic code design, it gives you a standards and guides how to simplify code maintaining.

 ![The Pusher movie (1996)](the-pusher-movie.jpg)